aithaprasad/aithaprasad/README.md

 My Experience at Hewlett-Packard Enterprise includes:

---> Built micro-services, database schema and related web-pages to manage internal customers accounts to request assets from IT team.
+• Built micro-services, database schema and related web-pages to manage internal customers accounts to request assets from IT team.
---> Reduced the raised ticket summary download time from 850ms to 325ms
+• Reduced the raised ticket summary download time from 850ms to 325ms.
-• SpringBoot, ReactJS, MongoDB, Java, JavaScript, Python
+• SpringBoot, ReactJS, MongoDB, Java, JavaScript, Python.

-and My Internship includes:
+My Internship includes:
 Built interactive dashboards for Digital Transformation Of Data Center where IT Admin and Owners can get insights on assets based on their role and filters.
-• (MySQL, MongoDB) –> ElasticSearch –> Kibana(Visualization)
+• (MySQL, MongoDB) –> ElasticSearch –> Kibana(Visualization).
-• Data Analytics, Visualization, ElasticSearch, MySQL, MongoDB, Kibana, Python
+• Data Analytics, Visualization, ElasticSearch, MySQL, MongoDB, Kibana, Python.

 Leetcode Profile: https://www.leetcode.com/Uday_prasad
 LinkedIn Profile: https://www.linkedin.com/in/aitha-uday-prasad